 But, the month also brought unwanted advice from elders in the family’ to start the bottle feed as per them the baby was growing and not getting his daily requirements from my milk.
 That made me furious and mad and I would fight and reason with them but to no use.
 I had to go invisible for a couple of months just for the sake of my own sanity.

-Next month was special, we arranged a family get together to celebrate our baby’s first 6 months and that day Noyi surprised us by sitting on his own, unassisted, new milestone reached.
+Next month was special.
+We arranged a family get-together to celebrate our baby’s first 6 months.
+That day Noyi surprised us by sitting on his own, unassisted.
+New milestone reached.

 Trimester – 3